Will the Helsinki-Tallinn tunnel be built privately?

 According to Peter Vesterbacka’s company, the tunnel can be completed by Christmas 2024 – if politicians and officials approve.
-However, this date seems rather unlikely, since large infrastructure projects often face delays and drawbacks, especially in an international context.
+However, large infrastructure projects often face delays and drawbacks, especially in an international context.
 Back in 2018, Vesterbacka announced that they would begin drilling the 15 million tunnel in 2020, which hasn’t happened.
 As a comparison, the undersea Fehmarnbelt tunnel between Denmark and Germany, for which construction started this year, is expected to be ready in 2029.

 Kustaa Valtonen, co- founder of the company Finest Bay Area Development, said two months ago that they are conducting an environmental impact assessment in Finland and launching one in Estonia, in the Finnish magazine World of Technology.
 He also said that they would carry out more detailed tunnel design and ensure the next stages of funding.